-It's a night of delightfully creepy fun and games for children of all ages, but the HSE has posted a list of advisory tips as part of their Halloween Safety Campaign to ensure safety comes first – even down to choosing those all-important costumes and props for your little ones.
+It's a night of delightfully creepy fun and games for children of all ages, but the HSE list of advisory tips to ensure safety comes first is as important to remember – even down to choosing those all-important costumes and props for your little ones.

 Halloween costumes and accessories